 ArcGIS Pro Trial

 A free, temporary license to try ArcGIS Pro.
-Each trial includes a single ArcGIS Pro license that is intended for one person's use.
-The ArcGIS Pro license is a Named User license and the license level is Advanced.
 See the ArcGIS Pro Free Trial page.

 ArcGIS public account

 A free, entry-level account that can be used to access tools for creating and sharing content such as layers, maps, and scenes.
-Public accounts have feature, usage, and storage limitations, and cannot be used to develop applications.
+Public accounts have limited functionality and can't be used to develop applications.

 Compare to ArcGIS developer account and ArcGIS organization account.

-A text file, authorization.respc, used to complete the software license authorization process when an internet connection is not available.
+A text file that can be used to authorize software licenses when an internet connection is not available.
 See Authorization files.

 One of three ArcGIS Pro license levels (Basic, Standard, and Advanced).
-The Basic license level provides essential functionality in the areas of map creation, data visualization, and spatial analysis.
+The Basic license level provides core GIS functionality.

 Concurrent Use license

-A type of software license that allows many users to share access to ArcGIS Desktop applications from computers on a network.
-See ArcGIS Desktop license types.
+A type of software license that allows many users to share access to ArcGIS Pro.
+See ArcGIS Pro license types.

 Compare to Extension.

-A product that integrates seamlessly with an ArcGIS Desktop core product to provide specialized functionality.
-Examples of extensions are Spatial Analyst, 3D Analyst, and Image Analyst.
+A product that integrates seamlessly with ArcGIS Pro to provide specialized functionality.
+See ArcGIS Pro extensions.

-For ArcGIS Pro and other ArcGIS Desktop products, a licensing choice (Basic, Standard, or Advanced) that determines the scope of product functionality.
-See License levels.
+An ArcGIS Pro licensing option (Basic, Standard, or Advanced) that determines the scope of product functionality.
+See ArcGIS Pro license levels.

 See ArcGIS License Manager.

-The portal that validates a user's credentials when they start ArcGIS Pro.
-The licensing portal is marked with a key icon on the Portals tab of the ArcGIS Pro Settings page.
+The portal that validates a user's credentials when they start ArcGIS Pro with a Named User license.
+The licensing portal is marked with a key icon on the Portals page in the ArcGIS Pro settings.

 Compare to Active portal and Portal.